 Alive Web Directory also has several more listing options.
 For example, you can get a permanent featured listing without the additional deep links for $224.95 and a regular permanent listing for only $149.95.
 I would suggest, however, that those additional deep links could help depending on the situation and what you're trying to get those particular links to rank for.
 In any case, it cost a lot less than Yahoo Web Directory did.
 It will be interesting to see how the pricing structure changes now that the “king” of directories is gone.

 Another option is Best of the Web.
 This one is a little more familiar to me than Alive Web Directory, as I've personally used it to post free business listings for past employers on their local directory side.
 It costs a one-time fee of $149.95 to submit your site for the directory, and $199.95 to submit for their directory plus a local listing.
 They also now have a lifetime listing for a one-time fee of $299.95.
 This directory gets a lot more traffic, as far as I know, than either the Yahoo or Alive Web Directory because their directory listings have popped up all over Google and Bing.

-The only thing that is a bit scary about BOTW is that the submittal fee is non-refundable.
+The only thing that is a bit scary about Best of the Web (BOTW) is that the submission fee is non-refundable.
 If for whatever reason the moderator doesn't feel that your site is worthy of being listed (unusual, but possible) that money is gone.
-Just keep that in mind, but most likely as long as your site looks good and is useful to visitors, you should be fine.
-It’s obviously to cut down on spammy submissions and deter people whose sites aren’t top quality which would waste the time of their editors.
+Just keep that in mind.
+But, most likely as long as your site looks good and is useful to visitors, you should be fine.
+It’s obviously to cut down on spam submissions and deter people whose sites aren’t top quality which would waste the time of their editors.

 Overall Benefits of Online Directories for SEO